rickkas7/particle_notes/manual-photon-claiming/README.md

 ```

 If you pass an invalid claim code, such as one that's expired, the result will still be 0 but the claiming will fail and the Photon will remain in the unclaimed state.

+This steps is also done by the Device Setup SDK.

 ### Set up everything else